 • We have used a combination of fresh and frozen raspberries.
 This gives a mixture of textures when they are cooked.
 You could use only fresh or only frozen if you wish.

 • You don't have to use raspberries - you could use pitted cherries, chunks of strawberries, blackberries or blueberries.
 You could even use a mixture of them all.

 • These brownies are vegan, however you can use cow's milk if you don't want to use nut milk.

 • Love peanut butter?
-Swap the cashew butter for peanut butter.
+Swap the almond butter for peanut butter.

 • You can make these even more indulgent by adding in some dark chocolate chips.

 More chocolate recipes